Office of Origin: Records & Registration Department

 - A resident within the Lake Michigan College district (Berrien County, [including the Niles zip code 49120], the South Haven Public School District or Covert Township in Van Buren County).

-- Any individual eligible for educational assistance under either Chapter 30 (Montgomery GI Bill – Active Duty Program), Chapter 33 (Post-9/11 GI Bill), of title 38, United States Code, and/or the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C § 3311(b)(9)) while attending Lake Michigan College (regardless of his/her formal state of residence).
+- Any individual eligible for educational assistance under either Chapter 30 (Montgomery GI Bill – Active Duty Program), Chapter 31 (Vocational Rehabilitation), Chapter 33 (Post-9/11 GI Bill®), Chapter 35 (Survivors’ and Dependents’ Educational Assistance Program), of Title 38, United States Code, or Chapter 1606 of Title 10 U.S.C (Montgomery GI Bill – Selected Reserve), and/or the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C § 3311(b)(9)) while attending Lake Michigan College (regardless of his/her formal state of residence).

 - A resident of on-campus housing.